 Spinal cord stimulation is a powerful treatment option that can effectively treat many types of pain.
 Sachida Manocha, MD, of Interventional Pain Center has used spinal cord stimulation to help many men and women from in and around Worthington and Newark, Ohio, find relief from chronic pain.
-If you’re curious about what spinal cord stimulation can do for you, schedule a consultation with Dr. Manocha today.
-Online scheduling makes it easy to find an appointment time that fits your schedule, or you’re always welcome to call to check availability.

 Neuromodulation is a treatment approach that disrupts the transmission of pain signals between the body and the brain.
 A small device is implanted into your body and delivers carefully controlled medication or electrical current to your nervous system.
 A pain pump is one form of neuromodulation, and spinal cord stimulation is another.